 - Faculty Fellow in Engaged Scholarship 2018-2019: https://oei.cornell.edu/program/faculty-fellowship/ and https://oei.cornell.edu/participants/brenner/

 - Faculty Fellow in Engaged Learning 2017-1018: https://oei.cornell.edu/program/faculty-fellowship/ and https://oei.cornell.edu/participants/brenner/

 - Office of Engaged Initiatives awarded 2020 Engaged Opportunity Grant: This award sponsors ongoing work with Peru’s Ministry of Foreign Affairs and Peru’s Ministry of Environment. https://oei.cornell.edu/recipient/implementing-redd-in-peru/

 Teaching Statement: As a global community, we know we are changing.
 Our climate is changing and disasters are becoming more intense and frequent.
 We can either purposefully lead the change, or continue to react to it.
 My goal is to teach students the skills and tools they need to direct a more resilient future.

-PADM 1734 Disasters: Policy, Prevention, and Recovery: The focus of the course is on developing an understanding of problems and trends in disaster policy, disaster planning, and disaster management.
-The class will discuss challenges, think through likely outcomes of innovative policy interventions, and discusses key topics in disaster prevention and recovery.
+PADM 1734: Disasters: Policy, Prevention, and Recovery: The focus of the course is on developing an understanding of problems and trends in disaster policy, disaster planning, and disaster management.
+The class discusses challenges, likely outcomes of innovative policy interventions, and key topics in disaster prevention and recovery.
 To understand disasters, students will also learn about climate change, as well as the fields of vulnerability, resilience, and adaptation.